rajadilipkolli/my-spring-boot-experiments/jpa/keyset-pagination/blaze-persistence/README.md

-# boot-data-keyset-pagination
+# Boot Data Keyset Pagination with Blaze Persistence

 ## Overview

-This project demonstrates efficient keyset pagination implementation using Blaze Persistence.
+This project extends the concept of keyset pagination with an additional library, Blaze Persistence, providing simpler syntax for complex dynamic queries.

 ## Features